Melanoma Clinical Trial

 Participants are assigned to 1 of 2 groups.

-PCP participants complete group training and online training sessions on study.
-Participants who complete the online training also take part in pre-post knowledge and confidence tests.
-A sub-group of providers will participate in a qualitative interview.
+PCP participants complete group training and online training sessions.
+All training participants will also be offered series of short booster teaching points delivered virtually.
+Participants who complete the training also take part in pre-post knowledge assessments.
+PCP participants may also participate in a qualitative interview.

 PCPs at the two clinics who are in pods that are not assigned to receive the intervention will serve as study comparators.
 Comparison group has no direct exposure to the group or online training sessions.